-Returns an iterator of CdxRecord objects.
+Search archive.org's CDX API for all captures of a given URL.
+This returns an iterator of CdxRecord objects.
 The StopIteration value is the total count of found captures.

-Note that even URLs without wildcards may return results with different URLs.
-Search results are matched by url key, which is a SURT-formatted, canonicalized URL:
+Results include captures with similar, but not exactly matching URLs.
+They are matched by a SURT-formatted, canonicalized URL that:

-- Does not differentiate between HTTP and HTTPS - Is not case-sensitive - Treats www. and www. subdomains the same as no subdomain at all
+- Does not differentiate between HTTP and HTTPS. - · Is not case-sensitive, and - Treats www, and www\, subdomains the same as no subdomain at all.